Skip to content

 Your hedge is up 300%.
 The market is crashing.
 What do you do?

 This question separates well-designed programs from expensive hobbies.
 Sell too early and you clip a small gain while missing the payoff that justifies years of premium.
 Hold too long and a V-shaped recovery gives it all back.
-Both outcomes poison the program politically.
+Either outcome poisons the program politically.

-What we will say: the proceeds question is more important than most people think.
+The proceeds question is more important than most people think.
 Done right, monetization transforms a hedge from a cost center into something that generates returns over a full cycle.
-The mechanism is straightforward, but the calibration requires real data.
+We’ve seen this work in practice.
+The mechanism is straightforward, but the calibration requires real data and backtested validation.

 Governance

-The biggest risk to any tail hedge program is not the market.
-It is the investment committee.
+The biggest risk to any tail hedge program isn’t the market.
+It’s the investment committee.

 After three quiet years, every program faces the same pressure.
 The hedge has cost 1% per year with no payoff.
-A board member asks why you are wasting money.
+A board member asks why you’re wasting money.
 The consultant flags it as a drag.
 The CIO, under pressure, agrees to “revisit.”
-This is how programs get killed in 2019, twelve months before March 2020.
+This is how programs got killed in 2019, twelve months before March 2020.

-Pre-defined governance rules, who can modify the hedge, what triggers monetization, what the continuation criteria are, need to be written down before the first dollar of premium is spent.
+Pre-defined governance rules need to be written down before the first dollar of premium is spent.
+Who can modify the hedge, what triggers monetization, what the continuation criteria are.
 If the program depends on a CIO having the conviction to defend it during a performance review, it will eventually fail.
-This is the single most common way programs die, as covered in common mistakes.
+We’ve watched this pattern play out repeatedly, and it’s the single most common way programs die, as covered in common mistakes.